 How to promote your SoundCloud tracks

 If you’re creating on SoundCloud, you know that you can upload a track and it’s readily available for your fans to stream.
-With SoundCloud Premier monetization, we wanted to bring this instant gratification to payments – fast-tracking a process that can be time-consuming and complex.
+With SoundCloud Premier monetization, you can now get paid for those uploads, in a quick and seamless way.

 When you monetize with SoundCloud Premier, we provide the following things: